About Eleanor

 My experience with research writing has furthered my interests and made me a stronger journalist.
 In 2023, I represented Oregon at the National History Day (NHD) Competition after placing 2nd at the state level for my research paper on Yellowstone National Park.
 NHD showed me that my writing didn’t have to just be a personal project or a helpful skill for school: It could take me across the country and introduce me to phenomenal peers and experts.

-Now, journalism is an outlet for me to explore the interests of both myself and my community.
-My curiosity for science flourished while I interviewed experts on public health for a story about bird flu; my musical background led me to a profile a state-champion vocalist at my school.
-Ending sentence that is soooooo good
+Now, writing is an outlet for me to explore the interests of both myself and my community.
+My curiosity for science flourished while I interviewed experts on public health for a story about bird flu; my musical background led me to profile a state-champion vocalist at my school.
+But most importantly, journalism has connected me to a wide community of sources and stories.
+It has taught me to be inquisitive and to keep my eye out for a voice that needs amplifying.
+My childhood hobby of writing about the things I observed has transformed into a love of interviewing and connecting with people.
+My experience with journalism has not only taught me more about myself; it has given me the opportunity to learn more about others.